-The Edward P. Leahy Scholarship: This scholarship was established in 1989 by Edward R. Leahy, Esq., '68 in honor of his late uncle and provides aid to needy students.
+The Edward P. Leahy Scholarship: Established in 1989 by Edward R. Leahy, Esq., '68 in honor of his late uncle, this scholarship provides aid to needy students.

 The Rev. John J. Levko, S.J., Scholarship: This need-based scholarship, established by the Scranton Jesuit Community in 2003 to honor Rev. John J. Levko, S.J., is awarded to students, one or both of whose parents were or are parishioners of a Byzantine Catholic parish in Pennsylvania.
 Rev. Levko is a distinguished University of Scranton professor of mathematics and a Jesuit in the Byzantine Catholic Church.